NaimAyat/UCLA_CS161/Lab1.md

   (+ 2 3)
 )
 ```
-Defines a function that returns `5`; the last line of the function is always the return value.
+Defines a function `test` that returns `5`; the last line of the function is always the return value.
 ```
 (defun fact(x)
   (if (> x 0)